-To participate, contact Bethany Emory at 828.339.4261 or via email at b_emory@southwesterncc.edu.
+To participate, contact Bethany Emory at 828.339.4261 or via email at b\emory@southwesterncc.edu.

-Alpha Beta Gamma International Business Honor Society - Alpha Omega Chapter Advisor: Thom Brooks, Executive Vice President for Instruction & Student Services, and William Brothers, Dean of Career Technologies
+Alpha Beta Gamma International Business Honor Society - Alpha Omega Chapter

+Advisor: Danell Moses, Dean of Career Technologies

 Alpha Beta Gamma International Business Honor Society is the sole business honor society for accredited junior, community and technical two-year colleges.
 The society exists to recognize and reward academic excellence among business honor students and to recognize the contribution to learning and business of professionals in the local communities.
 Members of Alpha Beta Gamma are challenged to subscribe to the society's high ideals of scholarship, leadership and cooperation.